 Why Rivets Are a Must in Design of Briefcases, Backpacks and Bags

 Pigskin Lining - You'll find that most trendy pretty boy bags are lined with a cute shiny fabric.
 Once that tears, say goodbye to your pens and loose change.
-I line all my bags with solid whole pieces of pigskin, or suede (as a custom order option).
-Pigskin has the highest tensile strength rating of all leathers (second only to kangaroo) and suede is what cowboys and ranch hands use on the outside of their chaps; the more it gets rubbed, the harder it becomes.
-Pigskin is the normal lining, but if you can't have pigskin for religious reasons or you just prefer the look and feel of suede, we offer suede lining on many designs for an additional custom order fee.
-Just select Suede from the Lining pull-down menu.
+I line all my bags with solid whole pieces of pigskin.
+Pigskin has the highest tensile strength rating of all leathers (second only to kangaroo).
+Not only does it help reinforce the bag’s strength and shape, but it’s real soft and helps keep spills on the inside of your bag from staining the outside.
+You’ll see when you get it.

 Insulation - Blue and I drove around Juarez, Mexico for three years in a truck without A/C (avg. summer temperature is 95°).
 In the morning, I'd pack my Nalgene bottle with ice and then water.
 If I kept it in my leather bag, the ice would last 4 to 5 hours as opposed to one hour if the bottle were on the seat.
 Leather is a great insulator for keeping in and out the heat or cold; and how much more so with Saddleback's abnormally thick leather.
 Below is a small scientific chart measuring the thermal conductivity of various materials.
 The lower the number, the better it is at insulating.